-| Hillary Clinton AKA Hillary Diane Rodham
+Hillary Clinton AKA Hillary Diane Rodham Born: 26-Oct-1947 Birthplace: Chicago, IL [1]

 After getting her law degree, she worked briefly for the Children's Defense Fund, then came to Washington DC, where she worked on the legal staff advising the Judiciary Committee of the House of Representatives, looking into impeaching Richard M. Nixon.
 She married a man with Presidential ambitions, Bill Clinton, and when he was elected Governor of Arkansas she became the state's First Lady, but continued working as a lawyer.

 First came the shocking revelation that, when working as a lawyer, she had used her maiden name, Rodham.
 A series of allegations began with rumors aired on Rush Limbaugh's radio program, linking Clinton to the firing of employees of the White House travel office, then uncovering $100,000 in profits made in her brief late-1970s ownership of a commodities trading account, and smaller gains from a questionable real estate investment.
-In increasing bizarre claims, Clinton was whispered to be a lesbian and/or connected to the Russian mob, and to have an "open marriage" with frequent liaisons.
+In increasing bizarre claims, Clinton has been whispered to be a lesbian and/or connected to the Russian mob, and to have an "open marriage" with frequent liaisons.
 According to elaborate but utterly unsubstantiated conspiracy theories, she was a drug runner, and Vince Foster's suicide was actually a murder, with Clinton herself perhaps pulling the trigger.
-Millions of dollars were spent investigating the more plausible of these accusations, but wrongdoing on Clinton's part was never shown.
+Millions of dollars were spent investigating the some of these accusations, but wrongdoing on Clinton's part was never shown.

 Clinton has said that her proudest accomplishment as First Lady was her involvement in pushing the Adoption and Safe Families Act of 1997, which altered and streamlined the federal regulations regarding foster care and adoption of handicapped children.
 Her most public failure came after being appointed to head the task force that, in 1993, proposed a complicated mish-mash of mandated employer-paid health care and regulated HMOs as a health care plan, which was soundly rejected by Congress.

-In reality, there is little in Clinton's political positions that could even be described as overwhelmingly liberal.
+In reality, there is little in Clinton's political positions that could be described as pointedly liberal.
 She is a member of the Democratic Leadership Council, the group that urges Democrats to take less progressive political positions.
-She has proposed legislation to criminalize flag-burning, and co-authored a bill to protect America's youth from the alleged dangers of violent video games.
-She supported the 2003 invasion of Iraq, has opposed any timetable for ending the occupation, and has maintained that torture is sometimes appropriate -- though she changed her mind on that, shortly after announcing her candidacy for the Presidency on 20 January 2007.
-[1] Edgewater Hospital.
-Father: Hugh Ellsworth Rodham (owned a fabric store, d.
-7-Apr-1993) Mother: Dorothy Emma Howell Rodham (homemaker, b.
-1919, m.
-1942) Brother: Hugh E. Rodham, Jr. (attorney, b.
-1950) Brother: Anthony Rodham (insurance salesman, b.
-1954) Husband: Bill Clinton (dated 1971-75, m.
-11-Oct-1975, one daughter) Daughter: Chelsea Clinton (b.
-27-Feb-1980)
+She supports background checks on gun sales, but often speaks of her respect for the Second Amendment and the rights of lawful gun owners to own and use guns, and she has both supported and later opposed a national registry of gun owners.
+In the Senate, she proposed legislation to criminalize flag-burning, and co-authored a bill to protect America's youth from the alleged dangers of violent video games.
+She supported the 2003 invasion of Iraq, opposed any timetable for ending the subsequent occupation, and maintained that torture is sometimes appropriate -- though she changed her position on that shortly after announcing her candidacy for Presidency in 2007.
+In 2010 she responded favorably to a proposal from Sen. Joseph Lieberman (I-Connecticut), to strip American citizenship from alleged terrorists, not when tried and found guilty but immediately upon arrest for terrorism-related charges.
+"United States citizenship is a privilege", she explained to the New York Times.
+"It is not a right."
+[1] Edgewater Hospital, Chicago, IL.

 High School: Maine Township High School East, Park Ridge, IL (1965) University: BA Political Science, Wellesley College (1969) Law School: JD, Yale Law School (1973) Scholar: Yale Child Study Center (1973-74) Teacher: University of Arkansas Law School, Fayetteville

-US Senator, New York (2001-) Member of the Board of Wal-Mart (1986-92)
+US Secretary of State (2009-13) US Senator, New York (2001-09) Member of the Board of Wal-Mart (1986-92)

-Official Website: http://clinton.senate.gov/
+Official Website: https://www.hillaryclinton.com/

 Rotten Library Page: Hillary Clinton